Windsor Castle Entrance Tickets with Audio Guide

 - Perspex screens are in place at the checkouts and till points.

-- The Semi-State Rooms are closed, and usually open late autumn - spring.
+- The Semi-State Rooms are included in the visitor route during the winter months.
+Standard admission charges will apply.
 The Semi-State Rooms are not open on days when the State Apartments are closed.

 - Make sure to wear comfortable footwear as there is a moderate amount of walking involved

 - The Castle's Admission Centre provides an audio descriptive tour for blind or partially-sighted visitors

 - While photographs can be taken outside the Castle buildings, it is not permitted inside St George's Chapel and the State Apartments

 - There is a secure cloakroom in the China Museum at the entrance to the State Apartments for the storage of large items of baggage.
 However, it is not advisable for you to carry large bags as the Admission Centre is about 10 minutes away from the cloakroom and it is an uphill walk

 The Castle is open every Thursday to Monday, except for the times when the Castle is in use for official functions.

 - Thu to Mon - 10 AM to 5:15 PM (last admission at 4 PM)

 - Thu to Mon - 10 AM to 4:15 PM (last admission at 3 PM)